-Use of water to wash any motor vehicle, such as a motorbike, boat, trailer, or airplane is prohibited except on designated watering days between the hours of 7 a.m. and 10 a.m. and between 7 p.m. and 10 p.m.
+Use of water to wash any motor vehicle, such as a motorbike, boat, trailer, or airplane is prohibited except on designated watering days between the hours of 7 a.m. to 10 a.m. and between 7 p.m. to 10 p.m.
 Such activity, when allowed, shall be done with a hand-held bucket or a hand-held hose equipped with a positive shutoff nozzle.
 A vehicle can be washed at any time at a commercial car wash facility or commercial service station that recycles its water.
 Further, this activity is exempt from these regulations if the health, safety, and welfare of the public are served by washing the vehicle, such as a truck used to collect garbage or used to transport food and perishables.

+3. Pools:

-- 3. Pools: - a.
+- a.
 Draining and re-filling is permitted only onto pervious surfaces or onto a surface where water will be transmitted directly to a pervious surface, and only if: - iv.
-Draining excess water from pool due to rain in order to lower water to maintenance level; - v.
-Repairing, maintaining, or replacing pool components that have become hazardous; or - vi.
+Draining excess water from pool due to rain to lower water to maintenance level. - v.
+Repairing, maintaining, or replacing pool components that have become hazardous. - vi.
 Repair of a pool leak. - b.
-Public/community swimming pools are allowed to fill or replenish water in order to maintain safe levels of water quality for human contact and for maintenance as outlined above. - 4.
-Outside Water Features: - a) Operation of outside water features except for ornamental fountains with a 4 inch emission or fall of water2 that are recirculating, is prohibited, except where such features are used for aeration necessary to sustain aquatic life or maintain water quality.
-(This provision includes fountains associated with aesthetic ponds and swimming pools).
+Public/community swimming pools are allowed to fill or replenish water to maintain safe levels of water quality for human contact and for maintenance as outlined above.

+4. Outside Water Features: